dburr/twitter_adn_mirror/README.md

 minutes then refresh the page.
 You should now see an "Access token" and "Access token secret" appear; note down those values as well.

-Now head on over to the [App.net Developer Center][ADNDEV] and create a new app.
+Now head on over to the [App.net Developer Center][APPDOTNETDEV] and create a new app.
 Again, you can fill in anything for Website and Callback URL.
 Once the app is created, scroll down to the "OAuth 2 Settings" section and make a note of the "Client ID" and "Client Secret."